Gene Strandness: Pioneering role in vascular ultrasound

 In the early 1960s, while a resident at the University of Washington Medical Center, Strandness became interested in, and recognized the importance of, vascular physiology and hemodynamics (the flow of blood).
 He envisioned the potential uses of Doppler ultrasound as a tool in the diagnosis of vascular disease, and upon completing his residency began his collaborations with bio-engineers Robert Rushmer, Dean Franklin and Donald Baker and their team at the University of Washington.
 Their research, and the equipment they developed were used in clinical trials that validated Strandness' thinking.

 In 1967, Strandness introduced the first Doppler ultrasound instrument for clinical use in an article he co-wrote, "Ultrasonic Flow Detection: A Useful Technic In The Evaluation of Peripheral Vascular Disease", published in the American Journal of Surgery.
 The article, and Strandness' belief in using Doppler ultrasound to detect peripheral vascular disease, was met with skepticism.

 In the 1970s, Strandness and the bio-engineering group at the University of Washington, turned their attention to the use of real-time B-mode scanning.
 This type of ultrasound would enable physicians to see the vascular structures in real-time.
 Further research allowed B-mode imaging to be combined with Doppler ultrasound, providing real-time views of the vascular structures and simultaneous hemodynamic information.
 Today, this type of duplex scanning is used in a variety of ultrasound specialties.

 Late career

-Throughout his career, Dr. Strandness taught and conducted vascular research at University of Washington.
-He retired with Emeritus status in 1995, but continued to run the University's vascular research lab.
+Throughout his career, Strandness taught and conducted vascular research at University of Washington.
+He retired with emeritus status in 1995, but continued to run the university's vascular research lab.
 He was actively engaged in research and continued writing, including an updated version of his work, "Duplex Scanning in Vascular Disorders".
 He saw patients until shortly before his death in 2002.